A Moveable Feast by Ernest Hemingway

 Not yet in his 30s Hemingway was a modest and insecure young man.
 Judging by his early sketches, a vulnerable side of Hemingway shines through that you would never imagine existed had you only read the stories that came after his achieved fame.

 If Hemingway wasn’t writing or spending time with his wife and child, he was drinking, eating – or thinking about food when he didn’t have money to eat – gossiping with his friends, and reading.
-It is true – writers spend as much (or more) time reading as they do writing.
+Yes, it’s true – writers spend as much (or more) time reading as they do writing.

 Hemingway talks about his contentious relationship with Gertrude Stein.
 According to Hemingway, she was intelligent but very opinionated, and quite often wrong.
 She thought James Joyce and Aldous Huxley were losers.
 If anyone openly disagreed with her, about anything, they were immediately removed from her social list.
 And she was an opportunist.
 Hemingway states, “I cannot remember Gertrude Stein ever speaking well of any writer who had not written favorably about her work or done something to advance her career….”
 From other comments, I drew the conclusion that Gertrude’s lover – Alice B. Toklas – was not a very nice person.
 In Hemingway’s word, “frightening”.